Minoru/blog.tty8.org/posts/2012-03-29-full-text-feed-entries-with-hakyll.markdown

 And that's when I googled it properly (at last!)

-It turned out that Roman Cheplyaka (the guy who introduced me to Haskell) [already asked][groups] the same question.
-From there, it was easy: all we need to do is copy body into description field when we're creating the page.
-One should be careful to do that before applying any templates, or your feed entry will end up re-formatted according to template (that may be a win for someone, though).
+It turned out that Roman Cheplyaka (the guy who introduced me to Haskell, by the way) [already asked][groups] the same question.
+From there, it was easy: all we need to do is copy `body` into `description` **when we're creating the page**.
+One should be careful to do that **before** applying any templates, or your feed entry will end up being re-formatted according to the template (that may be a win for someone, though).
 So if you had code like that:

 ```Haskell
 match "posts/*" $ do